-Visual inspection is a very common technique used by maintenance professionals in physical asset management, as well as the last step in the production line of different goods.
+Visual inspection is a very common technique used by maintenance professionals in physical asset management.
+It is also the last step in the production line for most goods.

-While engineers are constantly finding new ways to automate widely used repetitive actions, visual inspections proved to be quite resilient in that regard, especially in the field of equipment maintenance.
+While engineers are constantly finding new ways to automate widely used repetitive actions, visual inspections have remained an invaluable tool for finding issues, especially in the field of equipment maintenance.

-In this post, we try to understand visual inspection from various vantage points.
-We discuss both the basics and modern use cases.
-As visual inspection can give varying results due to its subjective nature, we will wrap things up by outlining steps you can take to standardize the inspection process.
+In this post, we explain the value of visual inspection for a variety of purposes and cover the most common modern use cases.
+And of course, because visual inspections can give varying results due to their subjective nature, we will share some essential steps you can take to standardize your inspection process.

 Visual inspection is a very basic inspection method used in manufacturing quality control and asset maintenance.
 It is the method of looking for flaws or imperfections using the naked eye and non-specialized inspection equipment.

 Quite often, there is no empirical formula for finding defective products or inspecting a piece of equipment.
 Therefore, the experience of the person that is performing visual inspection plays a significant role in determining the efficacy of the process.

 Looking for anomalies with the naked eye is the most common method of visual inspection.
 But it is not necessarily limited to that.
 Using other senses for inspection also falls under the broad umbrella of visual inspection.
 The basic tenet is that an experienced person is using his sensory capabilities to identify problems with objects they inspect.

 For instance, experienced professionals can assess the quality of materials like wood and metals by judging the sound produced by them.
 They can just knock on the object and make a judgment based on the sound produced by it.

 Similarly, a maintenance technician might smell a gas leak, hear that something is loose inside the asset, or even feel that a piece of equipment vibrates more than it should or radiates excessive heat.
 All while performing a visual inspection.